JeffDeCola/jeffCoin/README.md

 with a REST JSON API and a TCP Server to communicate between the nodes over IP._

+Or more simply a distributed, decentralized, public ledger.

 Table of Contents,

 * [OVERVIEW](https://github.com/JeffDeCola/jeffCoin#overview)